Sher1234/Horrible/README.md

 ## Features

-* Supports Anime Listing of Latest 60 releases from HS
+* Supports Anime Listing of Latest 60 releases from HorribleSubs

 * Lists Today's as well as full weeks Schedule (According to User Time)

-* Notifies on Every New Release Available on HS
+* Notifies on Every New Release Available on HorribleSubs

-* Lists All Available as well as Current Shows from HS
+* Lists All Available as well as Current Shows from HorribleSubs

 * Show pages for previous show releases